-"Form 990N" should be filed by August 1, following the close of the fiscal year.
+the close of the fiscal year.
 "Form 990N" must be filed electronically.
 Only basic information is required on the form.
 A copy of the confirmation showing "Accepted" status should be submitted through Givebacks or council/region treasurer after the IRS has indicated that the filing was accepted.

-- To access the e-Postcard filing site at IRS·gov/Charities-Non-Profits/Annual-Electronic-Filing-Requirement-For-Small-Exempt-Organizations-Form-990-N-E-Postcard, an account will need to be set up using the ID.me platform as required by the IRS.
-Detailed instructions are on the treasurers page: utahpta-org/Treasurer - The organization EIN can be found in the PTA's bylaws.
-Each PTA in Utah has its own EIN, assigned by the IRS. - PTA Utah Congress in the Organization's Legal Name Line 1.
+- Charities-Non-Profits/Annual-Electronic-Filing-Requirement-For-Small-Exempt-Organizationsset up using the ID.me platform as required by the utahpta.org/treasurer - The organization EIN can be found in the PTA's bylaws.
+Each PTA in Utah has its own EIN, assigned by the IRS. - 2024-2025 \$ 2023-2024 \$ "Form 990N" should be filed by August 1, following Total \$ Divide total amount by 3 Average \$ To access the e-Postcard filing site at irs.gov/ Is the Average greater than \$50,000?
+Then file Form 990EZ Form-990-N-E-Postcard, an account will need to be IRS.
+Detailed instructions are on the treasurers page: Otherwise file Form 990N e-Postcard - PTA Utah Congress in the Organization's Legal Name Line 1.
 On the second page, enter your PTA's name as DBA Name.
 This is because Utah PTA (identified by the IRS as PTA Utah Congress) is the parent organization for all PTAs in Utah and has a group tax exemption. - The Tax Year Period for all PTAs in Utah is July 1 to June 30. - The mailing address for all PTAs in Utah is: 5192 S Greenpine Drive, Salt Lake City, UT 84123 - No other address, including a school or home address, should be entered as the PTA's mailing address. - In the "Principal Officer" section, the name is the person filling out the form and the address entered should be the school address. - When the "Form 990N" is first submitted, the status is "Pending."
 You must log back in approximately ten minutes later before printing the confirmation.
-Make sure the status says "Accepted" before printing the confirmation to submit through Givebacks or council/region treasurer.
+Make sure the status says "Accepted" before printing the confirmation to submit via Givebacks.

-Additional instructions on filing the "Form 990N" are available on the treasurer page of the Utah PTA website: utahpta·org/Treasurer
+Additional instructions on filing the "Form 990N" are available on the treasurer page of the Utah PTA website: utahpta.org/treasurer